Impact of gender on the formation and outcome of mentoring relationships in academic research

-To identify Nobel laureates, members of the National Academy of Sciences (NAS), and Howard Hughes Medical Institute (HHMI) grantees, data was drawn from official websites (\url{http://api.nobelprize.org}, \url{http://www.nasonline.org/member-directory} \url{https://www.hhmi.org/scientists}), then linked to researcher first names using fuzzy string matching.
+To identify Nobel laureates, members of the National Academy of Sciences (NAS), and Howard Hughes Medical Institute (HHMI) grantees, data was drawn from official websites (http://api.nobelprize.org, http://www.nasonline.org/member-directory,\\ https://www.hhmi.org/scientists), then linked to researcher first names using fuzzy string matching.
 Links with less than 95\% similarity between characters were excluded.
-Academic Family Tree profiles manually identified as Nobel laureates by contributors to the database were also included.
+AFT profiles manually identified as Nobel laureates by contributors to the database were also included.

-To examine the relationship between receiving a prestigious award and homophily, we fit a linear model predicting the fraction of men trained by each mentor:

-Here, $status_{bin}$ is defined as above, and $award$ is a categorical variable indicating whether the mentor received a Nobel, NAS membership, or HHMI funding.